Last Update: 03/29/18

 5 Documents To Include With Your Demand Letter

-For those who opt to write their own demand letter, we suggest that these five documents be included with the letter to the insurance company.
+For those who opt to write their own demand letter, we suggest that the following five documents be included with the letter to the insurance company.
 They can be clipped to the demand letter itself, and identified as “enclosures” or “attachments” in the demand letter itself (e.g., “attached are the following documents”):

 1. Witness Statements

-Strangers who saw the accident can be strong witnesses, since they are uninterested third parties.
-The insurance adjuster will have a harder time of arguing their recollection is biased in your favor than bystanders who know and love the victim.
+Family and friends who were present at the time of the accident can provide testimony, however, strangers who saw the accident may be stronger witnesses since they are uninterested third parties.
+An insurance adjuster will have a harder time arguing that their recollection is biased in the victim’s favor, as opposed to bystanders who know the victim.

-2. Paramedic Report
+2. Police Report

-4. Hospital Medical Bills
+4. Medical Records and Bills

 The treating physician will have his or her own doctor’s report or “narrative” for the victim’s injuries and treatment.
-There will be a prognosis, for instance, of the victim’s long term recovery from the fall as well as the medical explanation of the injuries and what was done to help the victim.
+There will be a prognosis, for instance, of the victim’s long term recovery from the fall, as well as the medical explanation of the injuries and what was done to treat the victim.
 Other doctors may have narratives to provide, as well.
 If the victim needed specialists as part of their care (e.g., an oral surgeon) then their reports need to be included with the settlement demand letter.

-If you decide to write your own settlement demand letter, then be prepared because you will be dealing with an insurance adjuster who reads these letters all day long.
-Present your claim in clear and professional manner.
-Make sure that you have no spelling errors in your letter.
-Include your phone number and an email address.
+If a slip and fall victim decides to write their own settlement demand letter, then he or she will be dealing with an insurance adjuster who reads these letters all day long.
+A victim should present their claim in clear and professional manner, revise the letter to ensure there are no spelling errors and include their preferred method of contact (phone number and an email address.)

 What Should You Do Now?